IABTechLab/uid2docs/README.md

 - **Open source**: UID2 code is transparent thanks to an open-source framework.

-- **Interoperable**: UID2 allows other identity solutions (commercial and proprietary) to integrate and provide UID2s with their offerings.
+- **Interoperable**: The framework allows other identity solutions (commercial and proprietary) to integrate and provide UID2s with their offerings.

 - **Secure and encrypted data**: UID2 leverages multiple layers of security to protect personal and other user data.